locessentials/eng401-business-english-us/overview/policies.md

 - Should you fail to contribute to a group assignment, you will receive **0 points** for that assignment
 - **Repeated offenses** may result in you being removed from a group and **failing the class**
 - Repeatedly missing group meetings without valid justification will be treated as non-participation

+## Extra Credit Policy

+Extra credit is designed to reward exceptional effort and consistency, not to replace missed regular coursework.
+Students who consistently attend and complete assignments should not need extra credit to succeed.

+**Perfect Attendance Extra Credit (2 points):**
+- Students who attend **over 30 class meetings** can earn up to **2 extra credit points**

+**Extra Credit for Completing all General Assignments (3 points):**
+- This course has **11 general assignments available** worth 3 points each
+- Anyone who completes all 11 assignments can earn up to **3 extra credit points**
+- You can also skip 1 general assignment entirely and still claim the 30 available points for this part of your grade.

+**Custom Assignment Extra Credit (3 points):**
+- Students may design their own course assignment equivalent in scope to regular assignments
+- Assignment must connect to course content and include clear deliverables
+- Must be submitted for approval by **Week 10**
+- Must be completed by **Week 15** (no extra credit during final project weeks)
+- Student provides self-assessment rubric to minimize professor workload

+**Emerging Trends Zine Editor Extra Credit Opportunity (3 points)**
+- In week 15, the final partial exam requires students to make a creative contribution to our class zine.
+- Be one of the editors who puts these contributions together into a zine, and you can earn up to 3 extra credit points.

+**Extra Credit Limitations:**
+- Maximum 5 points total (5% of final grade)
+- Cannot exceed 100% in the course
+- No extra credit available during weeks 16-18 (final project period)

+For detailed information about custom assignment options, see the [Extra Credit Assignment](extra-credit.md) page.

 ## AI Usage Policy